sarnowski/docker-java-image/README.md

 * **server-jre-8u25-linux-x64.tar.gz** (Server JRE)
 * **jce_policy-8.zip** (Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files for JDK/JRE 8)

 Place them in the directory of this repository.
-Prepare all files, that your image will need by calling the preparation script:

-    $ ./prepare.sh
+    $ ./build.sh my-image-name

 (If you use another version of Java than the default, you can override the version with the environment variables `JAVA_VERSION` and `JAVA_PATCH_VERSION`)

-After the script finished, you can build your Docker image as normal:

-    $ docker build -t java .

-Your image is no ready to use.
-To verify, call java:

-    $ docker run -t java java -version

 ## License